TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 <div class="lesson-content__panel" markdown="1">

-1. Go and review the [README of our `javascript-exercises` repository](https://github.com/TheOdinProject/javascript-exercises#readme) to set up your local environment. to set up your local environment.
+1. Go and review the [README of our `javascript-exercises` repository](https://github.com/TheOdinProject/javascript-exercises#readme) to set up your local environment.
 Once you have cloned the repository and installed Jest, review each README file prior to completing the following exercises in order:
     - `01_helloWorld` (This exercise is intentionally very beginner friendly to ensure that you have set up everything properly!)
     - `02_repeatString`
     - `03_reverseString`